samanthajae/streamlit-project/README.txt

 ***ENVISIONED OUTCOME***
-The output reduces the processing time significantly, e.g. it may typically take 2-3 personnel around 30 minutes to manually look through 50 articles.
-With the help of our Summarizer App, it only requires 1 personnel to upload the URLs, launch the app and identify relevant articles within 5-10 minutes.
+The output reduces the processing time to identify and prepare summary slides significantly.
+It may typically take 2-3 personnel quite a lot of time to manually look through 50 articles.
+With the help of our Summarizer App, it only requires 1 personnel to identify relevant articles within 5-10 minutes.
+The App also assists the team in preparing their summary slides, given that key details of date, countries and groups of interest are automatically extracted; the content is also categorized.
+Personnel need only to cross-check on the accuracy of the summary output and edit the bullet-points as desired.

 ***IMPORTANT NOTE***